aws-samples/sample-aws-modernization-with-coder/content/_index.md

 This isn't a vision of the future – it's what you'll build today.

+## Key Learning Objectives (Duration 90 minutes)

+By the end of this workshop, you will be able to demonstrate new skills in the following areas:

+**Infrastructure & Platform Management:**
+- Deploy and configure a production-ready Coder platform on Amazon EKS
+- Understand the architecture patterns for scalable cloud development environments
+- Implement secure, multi-tenant development infrastructure using AWS best practices

+**Template Creation & Management:**
+- Create persona-based Coder templates for different development environments (General/Linux, Serverless, AI-Assisted, Windows)
+- Configure templates with pre-installed tools and dependencies
+- Implement Infrastructure as Code (IaC) patterns for consistent workspace provisioning

+**AI-Powered Development Workflows:**
+- Integrate Amazon Q Developer for intelligent code assistance and generation
+- Leverage AWS Bedrock with Anthropic Claude Code for advanced code review and documentation
+- Create agentic development workflows that automate repetitive tasks

+**Real-World Use Cases:**
+- Onboard developers in minutes instead of days
+- Standardize development environments across teams
+- Implement secure development practices with built-in compliance
+- Scale development capacity dynamically based on project needs

 ## What Makes This Workshop Unique

 **Real-World Impact**: Based on production deployments serving thousands of developers at enterprise scale